aflaxman/dp_2020_census/discussion.md

 There are many differences between the 1940 census data and the 2020 data to be collected next year.
-In addition to the US population being three times larger now, the analysis will have six geographic levels instead of four, ten times more race groups and ove r 60 times more age groups.
+In addition to the US population being three times larger now, the analysis will have six geographic levels instead of four, ten times more race groups and over 60 times more age groups.
 We expect that this will yield detailed queries with typical exact count sizes even smaller than the stratified counts for enumeration districts we have examined here.
 We suspect that impact